 Permanent deletion of a lifecycle definition is effected upon clicking the dialog's main

-Apply button (or clicking OK).
-Prior to this, the delete operation can be undone by clicking the Undo control, at the top-right of the dialog.
+button (or clicking OK).
+Prior to this, the delete operation can be undone by clicking the button, at the bottom of the dialog.

 The operation to delete lifecycle definitions can be undone.
 Exporting and Importing Definitions